Reactions to the Boeing 737 MAX groundings: Current and former employees

 In May 2019, engineers said that Boeing pushed to limit safety testing to accelerate planes certification, including 737 MAX.
 FAA said it has "received no whistleblower complaints or any other reports ... alleging pressure to speed up 737 MAX certification."
 Former engineers at Boeing blamed company executives of cost-cutting, over more than a decade, yielding to low morale and reduced engineering staffing, which "they argue contributed to two recent deadly crashes involving Boeing 737 Max jets."

 In June 2019, Boeing's software development practices came under criticism from current and former engineers.
 Software development work for the MAX was reportedly complicated by Boeing's decision to outsource work to lower-paid contractors though these contractors did not work on MCAS or the AoA disagree alert.
 Management pressure to limit changes that might introduce extra time or cost was also highlighted.

 In December 2019, former Boeing manager Ed Pierson testified to Congress that he had previously alerted the Boeing leadership before the second crash that the 737 Max factory was unsafe.
 He did not report concerns about MCAS, but rather an unsafe working environment and a workforce that was critically overworked that could lead to critical mistakes.
 According to Pierson, Boeing had ramped up monthly production to the point where some employees were working seven days a week for weeks on end.
 This harried process led to parts being installed out of sequence and debris being left in aircraft.
 This increased risk for human error became so apparent that Pierson sent an email to the chief of the 737 program stating "for the first time in my life, I'm sorry to say that I'm hesitant about putting my family on a Boeing airplane."
 The day before Pierson testified, NBC Nightly News aired an interview with Pierson revealing the whistleblower's repeated attempts to contact Boeing executives and the FAA.
 In January 2021, Pierson raised further safety concerns and published a new report in which he claims that quality problems at the Renton plant and electrical issues have not been satisfactorily investigated.
+Pierson has described his decision to come forward as a whistleblower in ethical terms: "Exposing systemic threats to aviation safety wasn’t a choice—it was a moral obligation."

 Boeing's former Chief Technical pilot Mark Forkner has invoked the Fifth Amendment right against self-incrimination, to avoid submitting documents to federal prosecutors investigating the crashes.
 He managed pilots in the Flight Technical and Safety group within Boeing's customer services division.
 On October 17, Boeing turned over some 10 pages of Forkner's correspondence showing concern with MCAS in simulator sessions in 2016.
 The next day, FAA Administrator Dickson, in a strongly worded letter, ordered Muilenburg to give an "immediate" explanation for delaying disclosure of these documents for months.